-are the associated characteristic velocities \citep{Long1956,Cavanie1969,Ovsyannikov1979,Sandstrom1993,Baines1995}.
-For interface confined between the top and bottom boundaries, which corresponds to $\eta^{2}\le1,$ the characteristic velocities are real and, respectively, the equations are of hyperbolic type if $\vartheta^{2}\le1.$ The latter constraint on the shear velocity is required for the stability of interface, which otherwise would be disrupted by the long-wave shear instability and, thus, physically infeasible \citep{Milewski2004,Esler2011}.
+Since the interface is confined between the top and bottom boundaries, which corresponds to $\eta^{2}\le1,$ the characteristic velocities (\ref{eq:Cpm}) are real and, thus, the equations are of hyperbolic type if $\vartheta^{2}\le1.$ The solutions that do not satisfy the latter constraint are subject to a long-wave shear instability and, thus, physically infeasible \citep{Milewski2004,Esler2011}.